huangsam/ultimate-python/CONTRIBUTING.md

 must be legitimate and meaningful.
 Specifically:

 - Python modules must be referenced in the ToC
-- Links must point to HTTPS resources that return a `2xx` status
+- All links must point to HTTPS resources that return a `2xx` status
+- External Python documentation must be useful for newcomers and professionals
-- Links to GitHub repositories should have at least 1k stars
+- External GitHub repositories should have at least 1k stars
-- Links to Python documentation must be valuable to newcomers and professionals
+- External practice resources must have an option for Python

 ## Python modules